Propane Gas Storage: LPG – Propane Gas Storage Done Safely

 The gas is typically held within the cavern by hydrostatic water pressure in the surrounding stone.

-These facilities can incorporate a dedicated docking system to load and unload LPG ocean tankers.
+These facilities can incorporate a dedicated docking system to load and unload Propane ocean tankers.

 These can be as large as VLGC class ships of up to 45,000 tonnes.